-This article will break down the basic rewards and penalties for different actions, a general explanation of the economic system, and how to successfully buy throughout a competitive match.
+This article will break down the basic rewards and penalties for different actions.
+We also go through general explanation of the economic system, and how to successfully buy throughout a competitive match.

 What is the CS:GO economy?

 Each player begins a match with $800 available to spend on weapons and equipment.
-Every item has a different price, so players need to spend wisely and at the right time to efficiently use their funds.
+Every item has a different price.
+Players need to spend wisely and at the right time to efficiently use their funds.

 Here is a breakdown of every action in CS:GO that rewards or penalizes a player: